pasqu4le/clifm/README.md

 You are likely to have the best results with as many threads as your processor's cores.
 The default limit is set to 4.

 ## TODOs
-- use conduit for file operations

-Right now nothing else is planned.
+Right now nothing is planned.

 Suggestions and requests are always welcome, if you have any or you find a bug please [open a new issue](https://github.com/pasqu4le/clifm/issues/new).